 Embracing your background

-We all come from different places and even though some people seek to “escape” their past, you can use your background to empower your present and future.
-White leans on his experience at Chicago State University, one of the historically Black colleges and universities (HBCUs), and how these schools gave Black people places to learn and thrive to become the country’s first Black doctors, lawyers, engineers, and more.
+To make it in corporate America, Black employees might face pressure to flatten themselves, to code-switch, to hide the parts of their experience that make them uniquely them.
+White believes one’s past can be a source of power.
+He leans on his experience at Chicago State University, one of the historically Black colleges and universities (HBCUs), and how these schools provided a place for Black people to learn and thrive, and become the country’s first Black doctors, lawyers, engineers, and more.

 “I learned, in that environment, the value of diversity and the value of all the different cultures that make us who we are,” White said.
 “And I learned it extremely well by attending an HBCU.”